MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 When you configure this setting, Outlook doesn't apply the default label that is configured in the Azure Information Protection policy for the setting **Select the default label**.
 Instead, Outlook can apply a different default label, or no label.

 To apply a different label, you must specify the label ID.
-The label ID value is displayed on the **Label** blade, when you view or configure the Azure Information Protection policy in the Azure portal.
+The label ID value is displayed on the **Label** pane, when you view or configure the Azure Information Protection policy in the Azure portal.
 For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the label ID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the ID of just a sublabel and not the parent label.

 So that Outlook doesn't apply the default label, specify **None**.